 Once we’ve established that we are avid supporters of legacy application modernization services, let us tell you the best way to do it.

 The best thing you can do with legacy apps without replacing them completely is to modernize them.
 And there are a variety of ways you can do it: encapsulate, rehost, re-platform, refactor, rearchitect, or rebuild.
 We’ve covered each of these approaches in detail in our blog post dedicated to legacy system modernization.
 For the purposes of this article, we would like to touch upon one widely used method in a majority of these approaches – adopting microservices-based architecture.

 This brings us to the next topic in our agenda, what are microservices, anyway?

 What are microservices?

 Microservice architecture, or simply microservices, is a cloud-native approach to building an application so that it comprises many smaller services that are loosely coupled, independently deployable, and highly maintainable.
 Despite being developed and maintained separately from the other microservices, they all communicate over a combination of REST APIs or through events.
-Each unit is typically owned by independent development teams, which gives more flexibility to the development process and makes such an app easier to scale.
+Each unit is typically owned by independent development teams, which gives more flexibility to the result-oriented development process and makes such an app easier to scale.